IMO - INTERNATIONAL MARITIME ORGANIZATION

 Nations the IMO is the global standard-setting authority for the safety, security and environmental performance of international shipping.
 Its main role is to create a regulatory framework for the shipping industry that is fair and effective, universally adopted and universally implemented.

 The International Maritime Organization – is the United Nations agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
-IMO's work supports the UN SDGs.
+IMO's work supports the UN SDGs, or so they claim.

 MEPC MAY 13-17 74th MARINE ENVIRONMENT PROTECTION COMMITTEE SESSION